tayloraswift/swift-ucf/Sources/help/docs.docc/Codelinks.md

 | ` ``String.Index`` ` | ``String.Index`` |
 | ` ``String/Index`` ` | ``String/Index`` |

-Readers using a regular markdown viewer will see the entire path, but documentation engines will only display the specified path suffix.
+Readers using a regular Markdown viewer will see the entire path, but documentation engines will only display the specified path suffix.

 ## Linking to functions and subscripts